 - The College must receive timely documentation of the disability for which accommodation is being sought;

-- The documentation must outline functional limitations that are current and consistent with the requested accommodation;
+- The documentation must outline functional limitations that are current and consistent with the requested accommodation; and

-Although the College will strive to provide the student’s requested or preferred accommodation, certain circumstances may result in the College providing an alternative reasonable accommodation.
+Although the College will strive to provide the student’s requested accommodation, certain circumstances may result in the College providing an alternative reasonable accommodation.
 Any such alternative reasonable accommodation will be effective and determined through the interactive process.

 Students are encouraged to notify Accessibility Services if they encounter any difficulties with an approved accommodation.